StackStorm/st2docs/docs/source/troubleshooting/basic_chatops_troubleshooting.rst

 Your bot is not Online:
 -----------------------

-You've installed StackStorm, but Hubot didn't come online in your ChatOps client (Slack, HipChat, etc.)
+You've installed StackStorm, but Hubot did not come online in your ChatOps client (Slack, HipChat, etc.)

 **Possible reasons:**

 - Incorrect adapter settings.
-Check ``/opt/stackstorm/chatops/st2chatops.env`` for settings.
+Check the settings using ``/opt/stackstorm/chatops/st2chatops.env`` and verify if correct.
   For example, for the Slack adapter, we need to uncomment the following lines and update the Slack token: